LakshmiPrabha94/Project_1_Capstone/README.md

 **Overview:**
 Capstone Project 1 is a comprehensive testing endeavor focusing on critical functionalities of the OrangeHRM portal, primarily centered around user authentication and employee management within the Personnel Information Management (PIM) module.
 This project consists of five meticulously crafted test cases to ensure thorough validation of these functionalities.
+By meticulously examining user authentication and employee management functionalities, this project aims to identify and address any potential issues or inconsistencies, ultimately enhancing the overall quality of the application.

 **Test Cases:**